cse110-fa22-group29/cse110-fa22-group29/admin/meetings/111322-retrospective.md

 10. Isaac Otero

 ## Meeting Details
-- When: 11/13/2022 at 1:00PM
+- When: 11/14/2022 at 4:30PM
-- Where: Capital One Cafe and Zoom
+- Where: On Campus

 ## Agenda:
-Review the week 7 sprint and get the writeup for the Agile review assignemnt
+Discuss the review, share more detailed thoughts on sprint 1, and create some resolutions for sprint 2

+## Sprint 1 Review Below (for convenience)

 ## Sprint 1 REVIEW
 In collecting feedback during our final sprint the leads decided to ask members individually about their experience during sprint 1 to then summarize these responses.
 Each member was asked 4 questions with their summarized responses below: